MapRVA/maprva.org/_pages/member_projects.md

     links:
       - /projects/skyway/
 ---
-Here are some of the projects our members are working on!
+These projects are each maintained by a member of MapRVA.

 {::nomarkdown}
 {% for member in page.member_projects %}